tanabee/create-genkitx/README.md

 # Run this in the project root directory
 npm link

-# This will install the create-genkitx package globally
-# Then you can test it by running
+# Navigate to the directory where you want to test the package
+cd /path/to/test/directory

+# Run the linked package
 npx create-genkitx
 ```